favour-dev20/JS-Fundamentals/README.md

-# JS-Fundamentals
-This repository contains beginner JS scripts.

-## Script 0-javascript_is_amazing.js
+## Script 1-multi_languages.js

-Prints "JavaScript is amazing" to the console using const.
+Prints three lines to the console:
+- C is fun
+- Python is cool
+- JavaScript is amazing
+Using 'const' and 'console.log(...)'.